 Z served as an adjunct instructor in trial advocacy for 13 years at Northwestern University School of Law (1993–2005), where she led a team of five adjunct professors and was awarded the recognition of Outstanding Adjunct Professor in Trial Advocacy in 1999.
 She also taught trial advocacy at The John Marshall School of Law (2002–2004), and co-taught classes at the University of Chicago Law School on criminal sentencing and federal criminal law (2001 and 2003)

-According to Legal 500 US, Z has an “impeccable reputation among clients,” and was named to Illinois Super Lawyers (2009–2013), Expert Guides - White Collar Crime Lawyers (2012) and The Best Lawyers in America (2009–2013).
-She is a frequent lecturer on issues related to federal criminal law, anti-corruption, ethics and compliance policies and trial advocacy.
+According to Legal 500 US, Z has an “impeccable reputation among clients,” and was named to Expert Guides - White Collar Crime Lawyers (2012–2014) and The Best Lawyers in America (2009–2016).
+Additionally, Z was recently nominated by her peers to be an honoree for The Network Journal’s 2015 25 Influential Black Women in Business; she was also recognized by Leading Lawyers 2015 as one of the Top 10 Leading Women Criminal Defense Lawyers in Illinois.
+Z is a frequent lecturer on issues related to federal criminal law, anti-corruption, ethics and compliance policies and trial advocacy.

 - Developed crisis management plan for Fortune 200 company.